-Sure, navigation is something every person needs once in a while, but for the tourist, the navigation on a foreign soil is always a challenge.
-It is easy to get lost in a place you don’t know even with the map at hand.
-And getting lost often leads into getting into some kind of trouble which is a headache of its own in the foreign countries.
+Sure, navigation is something every person needs once in a while, but for the tourist, the navigation on foreign soil is always a challenge.
+It is easy to get lost in a place you don’t know, even with the map at hand.
+And getting lost often leads into getting into some trouble which is a headache of its own in the foreign countries.

-AR also comes in handy when it comes to emergency situations abroad.
-While this is uncommon, there is a chance someone will need to get to the closest hospital and AR solution might be really helpful in guiding towards it.
+AR also comes in handy when it comes to emergencies abroad.
+While this is uncommon, there is a chance someone will need to get to the closest hospital and AR solution might be helpful in guiding towards it.

-The same thing can be said about the other emergency situations that require getting back to the hotel or foreign embassy or police station.
+The same thing can be said about the other emergencies that require getting back to the hotel or foreign embassy or police station.

 * * *